NerdPioneer/NerdPioneer/README.md

 I’m a **Cyber Security Analyst** working toward becoming a **Security Engineer** or **Network Developer Engineer**.
 As a student at **Western Governors University**, I focus on **cybersecurity, cloud computing, and networking**, building my skills through labs, projects, and hands-on learning.

-Each project or lesson is a step forward in becoming a stronger engineer and problem-solver.
+Each project or lesson is a step forward in becoming a stronger engineer and a better problem-solver.
 I like Money, Video Games(Shooting), Partying, Anime (Solo Leveling, One Piece, Reborn!) , Coffee (Starbucks), working out, doing something fun, and leveling up.

 ---